Papua New Guinea orders restrictions as COVID-19 numbers climb | Health

 Papua New Guinea orders restrictions as COVID-19 numbers climb

-The social distancing measures being imposed from Monday will remain in force until the end of the declaration of the pandemic, unless revoked earlier by officials, PNG pandemic response controller David Manning said in a statement.
-"Authorised officers" would be tasked with enforcing compliance and anybody found breaching the rules could be penalised, the statement added, without providing further detail.
+The social distancing measures being imposed from Monday will remain in force until the end of the declaration of the pandemic unless revoked earlier by officials, PNG pandemic response controller David Manning said in a statement.
+"Authorised officers" would be tasked with enforcing compliance and anybody found breaching the rules could be penalized, the statement added, without providing further detail.

 Though far-reaching, the measures do not go as far as the strict stay-home orders and border closures imposed over the past year in parts of Australia, where local transmission has been all but eliminated.
 The PNG ban on public gatherings of more than 10 people includes exemptions for religious gatherings of up to 50 if worshippers follow social distancing requirements.
 Shops can open 13 hours a day and restaurants 15 hours.

-The Australian government earlier this week suspended travel exemptions which had allowed fly-in-fly-out (FIFO) mining and energy workers to travel between the two countries
+The Australian government earlier this week suspended travel exemptions that had allowed fly-in-fly-out (FIFO) mining and energy workers to travel between the two countries

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)